 Purchasing goods and services is part of people's daily life.
 Purchases can range from everyday things like buying groceries or getting your car serviced to renovating your home or purchasing major appliances.
 We often don't give these transactions much thought, but in the marketplace knowledge is power.
 Knowing your rights as a consumer can prevent things from going wrong in the first place and can help you get things back on track if they do go wrong.

 The Financial and Consumer Affairs Authority has information about a wide range of consumer rights and protections.
+They offer a Consumer Rights pathway to help you navigate a dispute as well as an online dispute resolution service you can use once you've completed the consumer rights pathway steps.

 The best time to prevent problems is before they happen.
 Knowing your rights and options as a consumer can prevent costly mistakes.